gregmcausland/viewcontrol/README.md

 ### Module.extend()

 Module.extend is the startpoint for any module definition.
 It's also how inherit any module to another.
-In effect every module you write is a desendant of 'Module'.
+In effect every module you write is a descendant of 'Module'.

 	var MyModule = Module.extend({